LibCompanion/Companion/README.md

 ## Build Companion

-Simply use cmake or cmake-gui to build Companion for you platform.
+Simply use cmake or cmake-gui to build Companion for your platform.
 Enable the Cuda flag to build Companion with Cuda support.

 ```
 cmake -DUSE_CUDA=ON